-I overlapped a lot and kept layering the three colors until I liked the “grain” the dry brushing created.
+I overlapped a lot and kept layering the three colors until I liked the “wood grain” the dry brushing created.

-I let the paint dry completely and then stained the tops with Minwax’s Dark Walnut Wood Stain.
+I let the paint dry completely (48 hours between water based and oil based products) and then stained the tops with Minwax’s Dark Walnut Wood Stain.

 I used a couple of lint free cloths to wipe it on and then wipe it off any excess stain.

 A little bit of stain really goes a long way because it doesn’t have much to soak into.